mvolkmann/blog/src/d3/00-intro-article.md

 a second argument which is a function can be passed.
 This is responsible for extracting or computing a value from each object in the array.
-For example, suppose you have an array in a variable names `paintings` that contains objects that describe paintings and they have the properties `paintingName`, `width`, and `height`.
+For example, suppose you have an array in a variable named `paintings` that contains objects that describe paintings and they have the properties `paintingName`, `width`, and `height`.
 You can use the area of each painting as the values as follows: